Body

 Recruiting Events

 Employers plan their recruiting events around how many students have RSVP’d to their events.
-If you have RSVP’d to an event on Handshake, we ask that you attend.
-You can change your reservation status up to 24 hours before the session takes place on Handshake.
+If you have RSVP’d to an event on 12twenty, we ask that you attend.
+You can change your reservation status up to 24 hours before the session takes place on 12twenty.

 Student behavior during employer recruiting events is a reflection of the Rice community as a whole.
 We ask that you dress, behave, and actively engage appropriately with employers at events you attend.